«

 entities-basics.png

-The database.entity method returns an entity, given an entity id or lookup ref:
+The entity function returns an entity, given a db value and entity id or lookup ref:

 Given an entity, you can then navigate to any of that entity's attributes: